MichealADENIRAN/Data-Cleaning/README.md

-This is a STORE file
+This is a STORE file and I just collaborated